z3h4/useful-commands/HTML & CSS/css.md

 ### Pseudo-class selector

+- In CSS we have a bunch of pseudo-classes that are automatically applied by the browser.
-- We can take advantage of pseudo-classes to target elements without the need to give them a specific class.
+- We can take advantage of these pseudo-classes to target elements without the need to give them a specific class.
 - The most common pseudo-classes are: `first-child`, `first-of-type`, `last-child`, `last-of-type`, `nth-of-type(n)` and `nth-child`.
 - Pseudo-classes start with a single colon.